aap/rwio/README_release.txt

 To assign IDs to nodes in the hierarchy set the user property "tag".
 A negative ID causes the node and its children not to be part of the HAnim hierarchy.
+To sort the order of children on import (which is important to have a predictable hierarchy), set the user property "childNum".

 Hierarchies that were originally exported from a Biped object by the official RW exporter will have a "fakeBiped" user property set on the biped root that has to